- We advise you to exercise normal safety precautions.

 You are required to pay an additional fee to have a lost or stolen passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.

 Driving on rural roads may be dangerous because of poorly maintained roads and slow moving farm equipment.
 Roads may be shared with pedestrians and farm animals in rural areas.
 Drivers must have their vehicle headlights or parking lights turned on, even during daylight hours.
+Seatbelts must be worn where fitted.
+Laws regarding driving under the influence of alcohol are strict and a driver with a blood alcohol level reading higher than 0.05% is considered to be intoxicated and can be charged.
 For further advice, see our road travel page.

 The local emergency phone numbers in the former Yugoslav Republic of Macedonia are 192 for police, 194 for ambulance and 196 for roadside assistance.